 How we test: home living

-There’s no shortage of great ‘stuff’ to put in your home, but Duncan Bell and his team are largely focused on kitchen gadgetry and clean machines from vacuums of all kinds to carpet cleaners and hard floor specialists.
-Duncan more or less invented the idea of covering home wares on a tech brand, and he’s been doing it for over a decade.
+There’s no shortage of great ‘stuff’ to put in your home, but Home Editor Beth Girdler-Maslen and her team are largely focused on kitchen gadgetry and clean machines from vacuums of all kinds to carpet cleaners and hard floor specialists.

 Just to be clear: testing appliances and vacuum cleaners in a lab is unbelievably costly and tedious.
 Dyson’s vacuum-testing lab cost £2 million, involves using robot arms to suck up specific types of manufactured dust from unbelievably costly red Axminster carpet, and it is not even all that big.
 So we test in a real-world environment, doing things that normal people will actually do with their home tech.
 So vacs are tested in real houses and apartments, on carpets and hard floors.
 We do some specific tests – rice crispies and sugar feature heavily – but mainly it’s about racking up some hours of vacuuming day-to-day dust and spills.